Zaneham/Ternary_inference/paper/PAPER.md

 ### 4.1 Experimental Setup

-We implemented a complete ternary transformer in Python/NumPy with the following configurations:
+I implemented a complete ternary transformer in Python/NumPy with the following configurations:

 | Model | Hidden | Heads | Layers | Parameters |
 |-------|--------|-------|--------|------------|